-The overall objective of this assignment is to help students start building their own mobile play therapy kit so they can infuse a sense of playfulness into their clinical work with children, adolescents, parents, and families.
+The overall objective of this assignment is to help students start building their own mobile play therapy kit so they can integrate it in their their clinical practice with children, adolescents, and families.

-Students will work in groups of 3-4 and begin to compile play therapy materials for developmentally appropriate interventions and activities.
+Students will work in groups of 4-5 and begin to compile play therapy materials for developmentally appropriate interventions and activities.
 Students may design interventions and activities to facilitate assessment, joining and connection/therapeutic rapport, or therapeutic treatment.
 The activities and interventions may be targeted towards specific treatment issues or intended for more general clinical use.
 However, each activity/intervention should be linked to a specific therapeutic goal and matched to a specific developmental age group or for use with parents and children/adolescents of specific developmental age groups (i.e., under 6, 6-12, and 12-18 yrs).